 Hyperbaric oxygen therapy at 1.3 atm at room temperature is just as effective as 100% oxygen at 2.4 Atm as evidenced by research ….

 A recent randomized, controlled trial on mTBI patients by Wolf et al (11), used room air at 1.3 Atm as sham control for treatment with 100% oxygen at 2.4 Atm.
-Both groups revealed significant improvements in cognitive symptoms and in the measure of post traumatic stress disorder (PTSD).
-WE find these results very important: they actually demonstrate that the significantly less expensive and logistically simpler treatment of mTBI patients with mild HBNO2 (mild hyperbaric pressure of 1.3Atm and regular air) can lead to meaningful improvements.
-Interpretation is based on previous studies demonstrating that mild HBNO2 conditons can be effectual treatments (1).
+Both groups revealed significant improvements in cognitive symptoms and in the measure of post-traumatic stress disorder (PTSD).
+We find these results very important: they actually demonstrate that the significantly less expensive and logistically simpler treatment of mTBI patients with mild HBNO2 (mild hyperbaric pressure of 1.3Atm and regular air) can lead to meaningful improvements.
+Interpretation is based on previous studies demonstrating that mild HBNO2 conditions can be effectual treatments (1).

-For the first time, convincing results based on a crossover study, demonstrating that HBOT can induce neuroplasticity and significant brain function improvements in mild TBI patients with prolonged Post-Concussion-Syndrome at late chronic stage, years after injury.
-HBOT can be effective in treating other brain impairments, like easing PTSD symptoms or reparing radiation damage.
+For the first time, convincing results based on a crossover study demonstrated that HBOT can induce neuroplasticity and significant brain function improvements in mild TBI patients with prolonged Post-Concussion-Syndrome at the late chronic stage, years after injury.
+HBOT can be effective in treating other brain impairments, like easing PTSD symptoms or repairing radiation damage.
 It is also reasonable to expect that HBOT can help slow down or even reverse metabolic disorders associated with neurodegenerative diseases (1).

 (1) Hyperbaric Oxygen Therapy Can Improve Post Concussion Syndrome Years after Mild Traumatic Brain Injury – Randomized Prospective Trial.
 Rahav Boussi-Gross.
 November 2013, Volume 9, Issue 11